robertheeter/uroflo/README.md

 ## Installation
-Perform the following commands in a new terminal on Raspberry Pi 4B.
+Perform the following commands on a Raspberry Pi 4B terminal.

 ### Configuration modifications
 The following should be added to the bottom of `/boot/config.txt` via `sudo nano /boot/config.txt` to operate the touchscreen and remove the splash background on boot.